 Circles Around The Sun

 In this metamorphosis, Circles Around the Sun spans both heartbreak and hope.
 Doors close; windows open; new directions extend themselves in mysterious ways.
 But sometimes you know it’s real from the first beat.
 It just clicks.
-We’ll see you on the dancefloor, at the festival, at the next jam session, where everyone comes together and all is forgiven.
 It’s just how Neal would want it.
 It’s Circles Around The Sun.